EliLillyCo/pytest-wdl/README.md

 * workflow_data_descriptors: Mapping of test data names to values.
 Each value may be a primitive, a map describing a data file, or a DataFile object.
 * cache_dir: Local directory for caching test data.
 The `CACHE_DIR` environment variable takes precedence, otherwise by default this fixture creates a temporary directory that is used to cache test data for the test module.
 * execution_dir: Local directory in which tests are executed.
 The `EXECUTION_DIR` environment variable takes precedence, otherwise by default this fixture creates a temporary directory that is used to run the test function and is cleaned up afterwards.
-* http_headers: Dict mapping header names to environment variable names.
-These are the headers used in file download requests, and the environment variables can be used to specify the defaults.
 * proxies: Dict mapping proxy names to environment variables.
 * import_paths: Path to file that contains a list of WDL import paths (one per line).
 Defaults to `None`.
 * import_dirs: List of WDL import paths.
 Loads these from the file specified by `import_paths` if any, otherwise uses the parent directory of the test module.